 A better option would be upfront information on shipping costs on ecommerce product pages (via a zip code calculator perhaps) or cart pages, so customers don’t have any surprises waiting for them during checkout.

 The same applies for ecommerce returns policies.
 Shoppers are more likely to buy with confidence from an ecommerce site which has easier returns policies.

 One option for solving both of these issues is clear messaging before checkout on returns and shipping.

 It may not be practical for every site, but offers like Nordstrom’s, of free shipping and returns means that shoppers reach checkout without any concerns.

 It’s natural that customers will want to make sure they have found the best price for the product, especially for higher priced items.

-If your prices are competitive, customers may well return after a quick search, or a remarketing email sent soon after may be the prompt they need.
+If your prices are competitive, customers may well return after a quick search, or a cart abandonment email sent soon after may be the prompt they need.

 It’s a tricky one for some retailers, as they don’t want to be sucked into a race to the bottom on price which will damage profitability.